single-cell-genetics/vireo/doc/manual.rst

       vireo -c $CELL_DATA -d $DONOR_GT_FILE -o $OUT_DIR

+   Optionally, `-N` can be provided if it is samller than that in DONOR_GT_FILE for finding the relevant subset of donors.

-3) with genotype for part of the samples
+3) with genotype for part of the samples (n_donor is larger than that in DONOR_GT_FILE)

    ::